arthastheking113/BlazorStore/README.md

 http://duylanle-ecommerce.herokuapp.com/

 Notes: Because my ecommerce is hosted on a free Heroku server.
 So, it will take a minute to boot up.

+This application is working out of the box the first time you run it.
+I assume you already install **Postgres SQL**. (please install **Postgres SQL** and **PG Admin** to run it without any issue)

+Payment system is working.
+You can use Stripe Test Credit Card **4242 4242 4242 4242** with **any** date or code.

+This application is a **Testing** app.
+Not for production.
+Even it's working out of the box but you may want to do a lot of customization to make it a production ready.